rmtew/peasauce/README.md

 Peasauce can currently do the following:

-* Load and attempt to disassemble Amiga executable files.
+* Load and attempt to disassemble Amiga m68k executable files.
-* Load and attempt to disassemble Atari ST executable files.
+* Load and attempt to disassemble Atari ST m68k executable files.
-* Load and attempt to disassemble X68000 executable files.
+* Load and attempt to disassemble X68000 m68k executable files.
-* Attempt to disassemble loaded M68000 code
+* Load and attempt to disassemble m68k binary files, with specified load and entrypoint addresses.

-Note that there are limitations, files which include unsupported assembly code or use special executable file features may among other things not get loaded, or disassembled fully.
+While there is comprehensive m68k support, it is not currently complete.
+There are also cases where special features of certain executable file formats are not currently supported.

 ![Editing a label](http://i.imgur.com/cUMLj.png "Editing a label")